Frequently Asked Questions

 When can I register to play?

-You can register for an upcoming season when the registration window is open.
-It typically opens about a month before that session starts.
-We aim to close registration about a week before the session starts so we can set teams and the game schedule.
-Sign up for PAASL notifications to be notified when registration opens.
+You can register to play for an up-coming season when the registration window is open.
+This typically opens for about a month before that session starts.
+We aim to close the registration about a week before the session starts in order to set the teams and game schedule.

 Who can play in the pickup games?

-Only players registered for the current league can play in that league's pickup games.
-Sunday league players cannot play in evening league pickup games, and vice versa.
-You must have a valid player pass with you to participate in pickup games.
+Only players registered for the current league can play in the pick up games of their league, i.e. registered players for Sunday league cannot play in the pick up games for evening league and vice versa.
+You must have a valid player pass with you in order to participate in the pickup games.